neeleshsoni/personal-blog/content/posts/products-as-tools-of-transformation.md

 Humans, like all the other living systems are a result of small transformations over millions of years.
 But, at some point of time we crossed a threshold of intelligence and learned to build products (tools).
 This accelerated our rate of transformation exponentially.
 We have used this ability to ***will into existence*** rather than just ***wish for the changes*** we wanted to bring to our surroundings and now our bodies.

-From farming and agriculture to silicon and nano-materials of today, technologies have improved *longevity and quality of human life*.
-Products are the interface between the abstract technologies and humans.
+From farming and agriculture to silicon and nano-materials of today, technology driven transformations have improved *longevity and quality of human life*.
+Products enable these transformations by bridging the abstract technologies and humans.

 I find this definition very grounding when ideating products.
 It's **user-centric, inspiring,** and provides a **comprehensive framework for solutioning**.